 Coordinator Henry Liang Opens in new window

-Description This unit represents a continuation of the clinical practicum and development of clinical skills.
+Description This subject represents a continuation of the clinical practicum and development of clinical skills.
 Students will be able to integrate their theoretical knowledge, practice skills and research base to the investigation, diagnosis and supervised treatment of patients in a clinical context.
 Students will be able to synthesise knowledge and competency in the practice of clinical areas of focus taught in Chinese Medicine I and II, and Specialties in TCM I and II.
 Students will be expected to demonstrate professional competence in handling patients in a clinical context, diagnosing more complex cases and devising and managing the integrated care of patients using TCM.

 School Health Sciences